kaaproject/kaa/Administration-guide/System-installation/Single-node-installation/index.md

 ### SQL database configuration

-Check that the PostgreSQL password is up to date in the server configuration files.
+Check that the PostgreSQL or MariaDB password is up to date in the server configuration files.

 ```bash
 $ cat /etc/kaa-node/conf/admin-dao.properties | grep jdbc_password